MicrosoftDocs/windowsserverdocs/WindowsServerDocs/get-started/hotpatch.md

 ## Supported platforms

-Hotpatch is supported only on VMs and Azure Stack HCI created from images with the exact combination of publisher, offer and sku from the below OS images list.
-Windows Server container base images or Custom images or any other publisher, offer, sku combinations aren't supported.
+Hotpatch is only supported on virtual machines (VMs) and Azure Stack HCI created from images with the exact combination of publisher, offer, and SKU from the following OS images list.
+Windows Server container base images, custom images, or any other combination of publisher, offer, and SKU aren't supported.

 | Publisher               | OS Offer      |  SKU               |
 |-------------------------|---------------|--------------------|